LucaDofing/KAIST_MLFR_Project/report/Report.md

 -   **Loss Function and Input Features:** While using raw `θ` as input and an unweighted MSE loss are not ideal, the excellent prediction accuracy suggests they were not the primary bottlenecks.
 The model was powerful enough to succeed at its prediction task despite these limitations.
 The core issue lies in the discrepancy between the training simulator and the data-generating simulator.

-Of course.
-Here is a paragraph for your report that interprets the plot you generated.
-It's written to fit perfectly into the "Analysis of Error Propagation and Model Mismatch" section we designed.

 ### 3.4.3 Analysis of Error Propagation and Model Mismatch

 To investigate the source of the discrepancy between the GNN's high predictive accuracy and its poor parameter identification, we performed a sensitivity analysis on a representative sample from the test set.
 The goal was to visualize the "loss landscape" from the perspective of our simplified, differentiable physics simulator by computing the next-state prediction error (MSE) across a wide range of possible damping coefficients.
 This reveals which damping value truly minimizes the prediction error for our specific simulator, irrespective of the true physical value.